pydoit/doit/doc/tutorial_1.rst

    --  imports

-Note that the second time there is a ``--`` instead of ``.`` before the task name.
+Note that the second time there is a ``--`` instead of ``.`` preceding the task name.
-This means that the task was not executed, ``doit`` understood that the task output would be the same as previously executed, so it does not execute the task again.
+This means that the task was not executed, ``doit`` understood that the task output would be the same as previously generated, so it does not execute the task again.

 .. warning::